-- Genetics inherited from the parents
+- Genes inherited from our parents

 - Physical weakness or strength

-- Learned body responses
+- Learned body responses and coping mechanisms

 - Developmental factors

 These factors may or may not be under your control.
-For example, you can not choose the genes you are given when you were conceived, and these genes may have a stronger, or weaker ability to resist different kinds of stress.
+For example, you can't choose the genes you are given when you were conceived, and these genes may have a stronger, or weaker ability to resist different kinds of stress.
 On the other hand, you DO have the ability to choose what you eat, so this factor can be at least partly controlled.

-....Let's say your boat is small and made of a pliable material, and you begin loading it up with containers.
+Let's say your boat is small and made of a pliable material.
+When you begin loading it up with containers.
 It will be able to carry a few, but eventually the force of the containers will be too great, and the boat will break and sink under the weight.

-For some of us, who may have a higher resistance naturally (a larger or stronger boat), it can take years of constant stress to hit that breaking point.
+For some of us who may have a higher resistance naturally (a larger or stronger boat for example), it can take years of constant stress to reach that breaking point.
 Others who may have a naturally weaker resistance may be affected much sooner.

 When this damage begins to occur, it tends to further increase the stress load.
 When we constantly stress the liver cells with drugs, alcohol, or other toxins for example, and this breaking point is reached.
 The cells begin dying, as they die, the load increases on the remaining cells who are then forced to work overtime.
 This, of course, causes them to die even faster, which in turn places more and more of a load on the remaining cells.

 This can also be seen with emotional stress when the stress become too great for the body to resist effectively, and illness begins, such as with depression, it can add to the stress load even further as now there is an issue that needs to be worked around in regards to otherwise normal situations.